TheRealCrazyfuy/GameSpaceReplacer/README.md

 It should work on any modern REDMAGIC device.
 If you encounter any issues, please feel free to open an issue on GitHub. **Note that the Chinese firmware isn't officially supported.**

 ## Common Issues
-- **REDMAGIC 10 Devices must have set the switch to launch the Game Space**
+- **REDMAGIC 10 Devices must have set the switch to launch the Game Space.**
 - The REDMAGIC Game Space briefly appears before the selected app launches.
-- When Installing the apk Play Protect will complain about the app made for an older Android version, you have to press on `Learn more` and `Install anyways`
+- When Installing the apk Play Protect will complain about the app made for an older Android version, you have to press on `Learn more` and `Install anyways`.

 ## Installation
 - Go to the [Releases page](https://github.com/TheRealCrazyfuy/GameSpaceReplacer/releases) and download the latest release.